-Class parents communicate information to all the parents from their child's class.
-Class parents give a class list to the teacher to distribute to all students.
-Class parents assist teachers during Parent Teacher Conferences in the fall (November 16th) and spring (March 15th).
+Class parents are a vital part of our school community.
+Class parents communicate a tremendous amount of information to all the parents from their child's class.
+Class parents are responsible for creating class lists for all the students in the class.
+The teacher will distribute the list to all students.
+Class parents assist teachers during Parent Teacher Conferences in the Fall (November 16th) and Spring (March 15th).
+In the spring, the class parents are a vital part of making sure the Learning Environment Survey distributed to all families.
 Class parents are volunteers.
 Please refer to the PA Website, http://pa196.org for specific responsibilities.